rhmdnd/cel-scanner-poc/README.md

 ```

 Let's look at a more complicated example where we want to check that the
-OpenShift API server is configured in a specific way:
+OpenShift API server isn't configured to use `token-auth-file`:

 ```xml
 <?xml version='1.0' encoding='utf-8'?>